-The European Parliament Intergroup for Sustainable Hunting, Biodiversity, Countryside Activities & Forestry
+The European Parliament Intergroup "Biodiversity, Hunting, Countryside"

-Its objectives are to promote the role of hunting and other forms of sustainable use of wild species for biodiversity, wildlife management, rural development and forestry issues and to discuss current subjects whilst building the bridge between civil society and decision makers.
+The European Parliament Intergroup “Biodiversity, Hunting, Countryside”, known as the “Hunting Intergroup”, promotes the role of hunting and other forms of sustainable use of natural resources.
+It tackles topics related to biodiversity, wildlife management, rural development and forestry and discusses current subjects whilst building the bridge between civil society and decision makers.